 Promotions: We have a new addition to the list.
 Havamal Soap Works is the maker of natural, handmade soap and bath products.
 If you are looking to reduce the volume of man-made chemicals in your life, all-natural personal products are a good start.
 If you use this link you get 15% off of your purchase.

-Note: The good folks at Alaska Chaga are offering a ten percent discount to readers of this site.
+The good folks at Alaska Chaga are offering a ten percent discount to readers of this site.
 You just click on the this link and they take care of the rest.
 About a year ago they sent me some of their stuff.
 Up until that point, I had never heard of chaga, but I gave a try and it is very good.
-It is like a tea, but it has a milder flavor.
-It’s hot here in Lagos, so I’ve been drinking it cold.
-It is a great summer beverage.
+It is a tea, but it has a mild flavor.
+It’s autumn here in Lagos, so it is my daily beverage now.

 Minter & Richter Designs makes high-quality, hand-made by one guy in Boston, titanium wedding rings for men and women and they are now offering readers a fifteen percent discount on purchases if you use this link.
 If you are headed to Boston, they are also offering my readers 20% off their 5-star rated Airbnb.
 Just email them directly to book at email@example.com.